If it works, it's no longer AI

 Artificial intelligence continues to be an abbreviation for "future computer science" in the spirit of John McCarthy and remains - as it was in the 1960s - an important driver and thought leader in software technology.
 As the past clearly shows us, this is "revolution" enough.

-We look forward to a non-binding consultation and will be happy to work with you to determine which product provides the greatest value for your needs.
-Let’s make better decisions together, faster.
+We look forward to a no-obligation conversation and would be happy to work with you to determine which product offers you the greatest added value.
+Let us together make better decisions, faster.